What is included in the price of the tour?

 What if I have to cancel my reservation?

 We realize that illness and personal issues do occasionally arise and make it impossible to continue your travel plans.
-Unless otherwise noted, we will gladly refund your deposit if the cancellation is made prior to the final payment deadline.
-If the cancellation occurs after the final payment has been made, a 10% cancellation penalty is assessed in addition to any non-refundable expenses that were incurred for hotels, transportation, attractions, or other suppliers who were already pre-paid for their services.
+All tour deposits are non-refundable.
+Unless otherwise noted, we will gladly refund any additional payments beyond the deposit, made prior to the final payment deadline.
+If the cancellation occurs after the final payment has been made, tours will adhere to our revised Cancellation Policy (revised in 2022).
+Tour cancellation policies are listed on each individual listing and the full terms are listed in our catalog and also available here.

 Do I need to purchase travel insurance?

 We recommend that you purchase a travel protection plan to help protect you and your travel investment against the unexpected, so you can relax and enjoy your trip.
-For your convenience, we offer a travel protection plan, provided by Travelex Insurance Services, that helps provide coverage for Trip Cancellation/Interruption, trip delay, baggage loss, theft or damage, medical expense and emergency evacuation coverage and more.
-Please Note: The plan cannot be purchased after final payment.
+For your convenience, we offer a travel protection plan, provided by Trip Mate, that helps provide coverage for Trip Cancellation/Interruption, trip delay, baggage and personal effects, accident & sickness medical expense, medical evacuation coverage and more.

-View the Policy which provides the full coverage term details, including exclusions and limitations.
+View the plan which provides the full coverage term details, including exclusions and limitations.

 I have trouble walking very far.
 How can I tell if a tour involves a lot of physical activity?